The 5th Wave (film): Plot

-Ohio high-schooler Cassie Sullivan, armed with an M4 carbine, emerges from the woods to raid an abandoned gas station.
+Ohio high schooler Cassie Sullivan, armed with an M4 carbine, emerges from the woods to raid an abandoned gas station.
 Upon entering, she hears a voice calling for help.
-She finds a wounded man, he points a gun at her, then each of the two asks the other to put one’s own weapon down.
+She finds a wounded man who points a gun at her, and then each of them asks the other to put their weapon down.
 When he pulls his other hand out from under his jacket, she mistakes the metallic glint of a Christian cross for that of a gun, so she kills him: the screen then cuts to black, and her backstory begins.

-A colossal alien spaceship is circling Earth, guided by extraterrestrial life referred to as "The Others".
-Ten days later, The Others unleash their 1st Wave, an electromagnetic pulse that disables all electrical power and communications worldwide, and shuts off the engines of moving vehicles, including planes in mid-flight.
-The 2nd Wave has The Others manipulate the planet's geology and fault lines, causing earthquakes and megatsunamis that destroy coastal cities and islands, including Hallandale Beach, London, Bangkok and New York City.
-In Ohio, Lake Erie floods, but Cassie and her younger brother Sam are able to escape by climbing a tree.
-For the 3rd Wave, The Others modify a strain of avian influenza and spread it across the planet via birds.
-The population is decimated, with Cassie's mother one of the victims.
-In the 4th wave, The Others possess common humans and start killing other humans.
+A colossal alien spaceship is circling Earth, guided by extraterrestrial life referred to as "the Others."
+Ten days later, The Others unleash their 'First Wave,' an electromagnetic pulse that disables all electrical power and communications worldwide and shuts off the engines of moving vehicles, including planes in mid-flight.
+The 'Second Wave' gives the Others power to manipulate the planet's geology and fault lines, causing earthquakes and megatsunamis that destroy coastal cities and islands, including Miami, London, Bangkok and New York City.
+In Ohio, Lake Erie floods; Cassie and her younger brother Sam escape by climbing a tree.
+For the 'Third Wave,' the Others modify a strain of avian influenza and spread it across the planet via birds.
+The population is decimated, with Cassie's mother, Lisa, one of the victims.
+In the 'Fourth Wave,' the Others control humans and have them kill other humans.

-Cassie, Sam and their father find a summer camp in use as a refuge in the woods with roughly 300 survivors.
-A few days later, an Army unit with working vehicles rolls into the camp.
-The unit's commander, Colonel Vosch, claims there is an imminent threat of a 5th Wave and they will take the children to safety at Wright-Patterson Air Force Base, intending to bring the buses back to retrieve the adults.
-Cassie is separated from Sam, and witnesses the Army massacring all the adults, her father included.
-Cassie makes her way toward the base, but is shot in the leg by a sniper and passes out.
-About a week later, she wakes up in the farmhouse of a young man named Evan Walker, who saved her.
-Cassie leaves towards the base with Evan, but learns that he is an Other, sent years ago as a sleeper agent and merged his consciousness into a human host.
+Cassie, Sam, and their father, Thomas, find a summer camp in the woods that is used as a refuge for 300 survivors or so.
+A few days later, a United States Army unit with working vehicles rolls into the camp.
+The unit's commander, Colonel Alexander Vosch, claims there is an imminent threat of a 'Fifth Wave.'
+He states that the Army will take the children to safety at Wright-Patterson Air Force Base, and will bring the buses back for the adults.
+Cassie is separated from Sam and witnesses the Army unit massacre all the adults, including Thomas.
+Cassie makes her way toward the base but is shot in the leg by a sniper and passes out.

+A week or so later, she wakes up in the farmhouse of a young man named Evan Walker, who tells her that he saved her life.
+Cassie leaves, heading towards the base with Evan; but she learns that he is an Other, sent years ago as a sleeper agent.
+He merged his consciousness into a human host.
 The sleepers roam their designated zones, killing human survivors.
-Evan admits his humanity was reactivated when he saw her, disagrees with the invasion and lets her leave.
-He warns that Colonel Vosch and the military are possessed by the consciousness of individual Others.
+Evan admits his humanity was reactivated when he saw her, and that he is not willing to cooperate with his training and the invasion; he lets her leave.
+He warns that Vosch and the military are possessed by the consciousness of individual Others.